Do you find yourself stuck in your current job, feeling a pit in your stomach right after you start working?

 Do you keep asking yourself: “How can I find a way out of here?“

-I found it extremely difficult to be positive and I felt my energy was drained after an hour or two of work.
+I found it extremely difficult to be positive when dealing with negative people and often felt my energy was drained after an hour or two of work.

 On really bad days, I screamed in my car completely frustrated: “I cannot do this anymore!
 I hate this job! “ All I wanted was to go home and play with my son, Gasper.

 Within the last year, I have had to switch nannies seven different times and when the last babysitter came, Gasper needed more love and attention than ever before.
 He would often come crying into our bedroom calling “Mama!
 Mama!”